 These simple Vegan Sugar Cookies have a tender middle and a bit of a crispy crust.
-Enjoy vegan sugar cookie recipes with colorful icing and sprinkles for the holidays.
+You can decorate these sugar cookie with colorful icing and sprinkles for the holidays.
 Who knew vegan Christmas cookies could be so fun!
-Or you can make them any time of year for you favorite occasions!
+Or you can make them any time of year for your favorite occasions.

 I know I’ve written about several vegan desserts, but this one is by far the sweetest.
 Not only because it’s sweet to the taste (it is), but also because it’s just so darn cute!

 I can’t believe how much I enjoy making this vegan sugar cookies recipe!
 It may be bringing out the artistic side in me, but I love it!